elonen/clapshot/README.md

 and reply to each other's comments.
 Videos are stored on disk as files, while metadata and comments go to an Sqlite 3.5+ database file.

+Version 0.4.0 has _collaborative review sessions_, where playback controls and drawings are mirrored in real-time to all participants.
+It's meant to supplement remote video conferences such as Google Meets that don't play video well over screen sharing.
+Click the "head plus" icon in page header to start it.

 ![Video listing screenshot](doc/video-list.webp)